 Analysis of these assets should consist primarily of ongoing monitoring of the balances, the relative change, and the relationship of that change with what is expected based upon other trends/activity within the health entity.

-Electronic Data Processing Equipment and Software:

 As discussed in SSAP No. 16R—Electronic Data Processing Equipment and Software, electronic data processing (EDP) equipment and operating system software are admitted assets to the extent they conform to the requirements of SSAP No. 4—Assets and Nonadmitted Assets.
 The admitted asset is limited to three percent of capital and surplus; adjusted to exclude any EDP equipment and software, net deferred tax assets and net positive goodwill.
 However, SSAP No. 16R provides that non-operating system software is a non-admitted asset.
 EDP equipment and software depreciated for a period not to exceed three years using methods detailed in SSAP No. 19—Furniture, Fixtures, Equipment and Leasehold Improvements.

 EDP assets generally are subject to various state specific limitations, such as a minimum amount that can be capitalized as an asset, a maximum depreciable life, and/or limits that may be admitted as a percentage of total admitted assets or capital and surplus.
 These limitations are put in place to avoid undue concentrations of assets that have less marketability than other admitted assets and rapid technological obsolescence.
 Because of this, the amount reported by a health entity is generally limited to an amount that is not significantly material to the health entity’s financial position.
 It is also common to find that the health entity reports no EDP assets.
 In these cases, the health entity often relies upon a parent or an affiliated company to provide EDP services with a resultant charge back through a management or service agreement.

 Analysis of EDP assets should consist primarily of ongoing monitoring of the balances, the relative change, and the relationship of that change with what is expected based upon other trends/activity within the health entity.

+Procedures / Data

+Ratio of admitted furniture, equipment and supplies to capital and surplus

+Change in the admitted balance of furniture, equipment and supplies from the prior year

+Ratio of admitted EDP equipment and software to capital and surplus

+Change in admitted EDP equipment and software from the prior year

+Additional Review Considerations

+Review Annual Financial Statement – Exhibit 8 for the reporting distribution of furniture, equipment and supplies.

+If there are concerns regarding furniture, equipment and supplies, request and review:

+Clarification of any unusual responses from its independent auditor.

+Information regarding depreciation and review for reasonableness.
+Determine if the depreciation period exceeds three years.

+Regarding EDP equipment:

+Review disclosures in the Notes to the Audited Financial Report for reasonableness.

+Perform a review to determine whether the minimum capitalization amount, depreciable life and admissibility are in compliance with statutory limitations.

+Request a description of the methodology used to compute depreciation.

+Determine if the period of depreciation exceeds three years.

+Determine if the insurer non-admitted non-operating software.

+Review the management or service agreements, if any, which provide for EDP services and evaluate whether the charges appear reasonable for the services provided.

+If the insurer did not report an asset for EDP equipment and operating system software, does a management or service agreement exist that provides for electronic data processing services?

-Special Deposits
+Significant Amount of Special Deposits